melashkr/technical-articles/evaluating-iot-protocols/README.md

  - Second case: processing 1000 requests for AMQP, MQTT and HTTP protocol
  - Third case: processing 3000 requests for AMQP, MQTT and HTTP protocol

- The result of the caculation for the duration of processed data is show in giure 3:
+ The result of the caculation for the duration of processed data is show in next figure:

 ![alt text](https://github.com/melashkr/technical-articles/blob/main/evaluating-iot-protocols/images/evaluation-iot-output.PNG?row=true "Count of sent messages to Cloud")